rosehuang24/SK_genome_paper/02.analysis/SelectiveSweep/README.md

 Such step can be done with ```awk```

 To use the scripts in this folder, you'll will need the windows that pass the filters and has all three stats and their Zscores in tab-delim format (see ```z.R```).
 See ```three_stat_xrf.bed``` as example

+to extract genes in the selective region, we simply used ```bedtools -intersect``` on the region bed file with gff file.